dstackai/dstack/docs/learn/qlora.md

     This example demonstrates how to fine-tune [`llama-2-7b-chat-hf`](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf), with QLoRA and your own script, using [Tasks](../docs/guides/tasks.md).

-    If you'd like to fine-tune an LLM via a simple API, consider using the [Fine-tuning](../docs/guides/text-generation.md) API.
-It's a lot simpler and doesn't need your own script.

 ## Prepare a dataset

 When selecting a dataset, make sure that it is pre-processed to match the prompt format of Llama 2: